 2 Lewmar opening portholes with blinds.

-2 fixed portholes in the hull (1 on each side).
+2 fixed hull portholes (one on each side).

 Electrical panel: